eengstrom/onetimesecret-bash/README.md

 * Share a secret, providing via STDIN or command line arguments:

-        ./ots share --secret "this is super secret"
+        ./ots share --secret "this is super secret."

-        ./ots share -- All remaining argments _are_ the secret
+        ./ots share -- All remaining arguments after the '"--"' _are_ the secret.

-        ./ots share <<< "Something else super via HERESTRING"
+        ./ots share <<< "Something else super secret via HERESTRING"

         ./ots share <<-EOF
             This is a mulit-line secret via HEREDOC.
             Somthing else goes here.
         EOF

+    Note that while the script supports secrets on the command line, they are inherently less secure because anyone with access to the same machine could view them via `ps`, so `HEREDOC` or `HERESTRING` are better choices.

 * Generate a random secret:

         ./ots generate

+* Speciify options for shared or generated secrets:

+        ./ots share ttl=600 \
+                    passphrase="shared-secret" \
+                    recipient="someone@somewhere.com" <<< "SECRET"

+    Note that any arguments not explicitly understood by the script are passed to the underlying action function (e.g. `share`), which in most cases are then simply passed to `curl`, so *caveat utilitor*.

 * Get/Retrieve a secret:

         ./ots get <key|url>
         ./ots retrieve <key|url>

-* Use `--help` for complete list of command line actions
+* Use `--help` for complete list of command line actions and known options:

         ./ots --help